fransenglich/swiftmusicmashup/README.md

     Lista av album, med namn och coverbild

 Possible improvements
+There are no limits to the amounts of features and polishing that is possible, but here are some more obvious andcrucial ones:

 * Error handling/robustness of responses from Wikipedia's API
 * Currently hardcoded on English Wikipedia.
 Extend for different languages
+* Generally error handling, many errors currently leads to segfaults
+* Populate the search results incrementally

 Challenges/steps that took time were:
 * First time with Xcode, Swift, SwiftUI and so forth